 For you paleo folks, increase the honey and eliminate the brown sugar to make it paleo friendly.

 To make the ham glaze, combine all the ingredients (except for ham and the pineapple) in a bowl and mix well:

-Set up the Big Green Egg (BGE) for indirect grilling by putting the place setter over the charcoal:
+Set up the Big Green Egg (BGE) kamado grill for indirect grilling by putting the plate setter over the charcoal:

-You can use your favorite wood chips or chunks in the Big Green Egg for smoke.
+You can use your favorite wood chips or chunks in the kamado for smoke.
 If you’re using another type of grill, put the fire one side and the ham on the other to create the indirect grilling affect.

 Your ham is actually already cooked, so you’re really just warming it.
 Therefore, you only want the BGE temp at 200-225° F. Since this holiday ham is getting a glaze, I recommend using a drip pan under the ham as well.
 Also, if you don’t go with indirect grilling, the sugar glaze will blacken really bad.